Garden maintenance scheme

 equipment and squad sizes for the year.

 Twice a year the gardener will cut your hedge.
-This is usually done in May and August.
+This is usually done in June/July and September.

-The Gardener will only cut this year's growth but will collect all the clippings
+The gardeners will only cut this year's growth but will collect all the clippings

 and take them away.